-Distribution: Both sides of the Cascades, British Columbia to Oregon, east to Montana
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Oregon, east to southwestern Alberta and Montana.

 Habitat: Grassy slopes and forest openings, from sea level to moderate elevations in the mountains

 Conservation Status: Not of concern